 The Profound Connection Between Childhood and adulthood

-Your first blue print of brain neural pathways was originally formed at this early age according to the environment and all experiences that happened to you.
+The first neural blue print of your brain’s neural pathways was originally formed at this early age, and all according to the environment and experiences that happened to you.
 As an infant, you experienced the world through your relationship and bond with your parents and other primary caregivers.
 It was through their own lens that you learned to interpret the world around you.
 Our parents were our first role models, mentors and guides for better or worse.
 Experiences that made you feel good and safe have a very different outcome on your adulthood versus experiences that made you feel unwelcome or unsafe.
 This realization begins to highlight the profound connection between childhood and adulthood.

 Through repetition of positive or negative experiences, you brain learned what to expect and how to respond to external stimulus.
 Therefore, some of your neural pathways were more developed than others due to the frequency and repetition of these same feelings, emotions and experiences.
 For example whether you were listened to and encouraged or shamed for speaking up.
 Such early experiences are crucial not only to shaping how your brain develops but importantly defining the building blocks of your Inner Foundation, your levels of self-esteem, self-worth and your first perception about yourself.
 This highlights the profound connection between childhood and adulthood and is seen today in your thought and behavior patterns, your habits today.